Rei Ami

 Sarah Yeeun Lee (born May 25, 1995), known professionally as Rei Ami (pronounced RAY-AH-mee), is a South Korean and American singer and rapper.
-Initially presenting a rap sound, she released her debut studio album, Foil, and later rose to prominence with the song "Freak" with Sub Urban in 2020, which gained virality on TikTok.
-She is also known for providing the singing voice for the character Zoey in the film KPop Demon Hunters.
-"Golden", one of the songs she co-performed for the film, topped the Billboard Hot 100, as well as charts in several other countries.
+She rose to prominence with her guest performance on American musician Sub Urban's 2020 song "Freak", which gained virality on TikTok.
+The song peaked at number 28 on the Billboard Hot Rock & Alternative Songs.